sebastjan-hribar/tachiban/README.md

 - Login
 - Authentication
 - Session handling
+- Password reset
+- Authorization

-The Tachiban logic and code were extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.
+The Tachiban logic (apart from the Authorization) and code were extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.